PJW58/PasswordDialog/README.md

       |pws_required| Characters will be required  - user cannot change|
       |pws_allowed| Characters will be allowed but not required|
       |pws_notallowed| Characters will not be allowed and user cannot change|

-    + AlphaLowerCase: Should Lower case Alpha chacters be required

-    + Numerals: Should Numbers be required

-    + SpecialCharacters: Should Special Characters be required

 - ExcludeSimilar: Should we exclude Characters that look the same.